Diamondbacks 3, Dodgers 1

 |1

-a-struck out for Negron in the 7th. b-struck out for Stripling in the 8th. c-popped out for Rosales in the 9th. d-walked for Bradley in the 9th. e-singled for Gonzalez in the 10th.
+a-struck out for Maeda in the 5th. b-doubled for Walker in the 7th. c-hit by pitch for Utley in the 7th. d-grounded out for Pederson in the 7th. e-grounded out for De La Rosa in the 8th. f-struck out for Ravin in the 8th. g-grounded out for Forsythe in the 8th.

-Runners left in scoring position_Arizona 4 (Greinke 2, Fuentes, Lamb); Los Angeles 3 (Taylor, Ethier, Ryu).
-RISP_Arizona 1 for 8; Los Angeles 0 for 4.
+Runners left in scoring position_Arizona 7 (Peralta, Descalso 3, Pollock 2, Walker); Los Angeles 2 (Grandal, Seager).
+RISP_Arizona 2 for 14; Los Angeles 0 for 4.

 |Arizona